Achievable logoAchievable logo

 Circadian rhythms and sleep regulation

-• Circadian rhythm: A roughly 24-hour cycle governing sleep-wake patterns, influenced by natural light-dark cycles.
+• Circadian rhythm: A roughly 24-hour cycle that governs sleep-wake patterns and is influenced by natural light-dark cycles.

-• Melatonin: A hormone from the pineal gland that promotes sleep, released in response to darkness and suppressed by light.
+• Melatonin: A hormone from the pineal gland that promotes sleep.
+It’s released in response to darkness and suppressed by light.

 • Chronotypes: Individual differences in sleep patterns, such as being a morning person or a night owl.